Latest from our Consumer Rights and Laws Blog

 Consumer Rights in case of Misleading Advertisements – A Case Study

 Most of us are aware that many of the claims made by companies in their advertisements are not wholly true.
 Pictures of flawlessly turned-out models in cosmetics ads and weight-loss commercials are obvious examples.
-Hidden fees and surcharges, and terms and conditions in ads
+Hidden fees and surcharges, and terms and conditions in ads of financial products often

 Relief for Buyers as Supreme Court stays Insolvency Proceedings Against Jaypee